Whole Home Standby Generators — Built for South Carolina Life.

 7. Home Security That Never Goes Dark

-Power outages disable alarm systems, security cameras, smart locks, and motion lighting —leaving your home vulnerable precisely when your neighborhood may be most at risk.
-A whole home generator keeps every layer of your home security active and working throughout any outage.
+Power outages disable alarm systems, security cameras, smart locks, and motion lighting — leaving your home vulnerable precisely when your neighborhood may be most at risk.
+A whole-home generator keeps every layer of your home security active and working during any outage.

 8. Protecting Your Investment & Home Value